BP-H/alpha-d/README.md

 While this project uses React, Vite supports many popular JS frameworks.
 [See all the supported frameworks](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

+## Environment Variables

+Fetching images from Unsplash or Pexels requires API keys.
+Set the following variables in your environment:

+- `VITE_UNSPLASH_KEY` – Unsplash access key
+- `VITE_PEXELS_KEY` – Pexels API key

+The app reads these values from `import.meta.env` and falls back to any keys stored in `localStorage.sn.keys` for local testing.

+### Adding keys on Vercel

+1. Open your project on [Vercel](https://vercel.com).
+2. Navigate to **Settings → Environment Variables**.
+3. Add `VITE_UNSPLASH_KEY` and `VITE_PEXELS_KEY` with their respective values.
+4. Redeploy your project to apply the new variables.

 ## Deploy Your Own

 Deploy your own Vite project with Vercel.